 Throughout his life, the Plains war chief worked tirelessly to speak for his tribe and record the history of his people.
 Medicine Crow wrote several books about Crow history and life on the reservation, including the children's book Brave Wolf and the Thunderbird.

 Medicine Crow's writing inspired a younger generation of Crow tribe members to honor their heritage, serving as historian, educator and anthropologist for the tribe.
 In his house and garage, he kept boxes and boxes of old photographs and meticulously handwritten stories that had been passed down for generations.

 Medicine Crow was also outspoken out about the lack of funding for Crow lands.
 He worked toward betterment of the Crow people living on 3,600 square miles of land on the Great Plains.
 He was also founding member of the Buffalo Bill Historical Center in Cody, Wyo.

 In 2009, President Obama awarded Medicine Crow with the Presidential Medal of Freedom.
-The President called the hero a bacheitche, which means “good man” in Crow.
+President Obama called the hero a bacheitche, which means "good man" in Crow.
 At the ceremony, Medicine Crow swung his warrior coup stick and chanted a Crow war song.